-- (a) We, the Bank Of Uganda (The Guarantor), a banking institution, established under the laws of Uganda, and being the Central Bank of the Borrower, hereby unconditionally and irrevocably jointly and severally guarantee the due and punctual payment of any and all amounts payable by the Borrower under the loan agreement in accordance with the provisions set forth herein.
-In the case of any failure by the Borrower to punctually pay any interest on, or principal of, or any other amount due under the Loan Agreement, we hereby agree on first demand made by tested telex to cause such payment to be made to you in compliance with the obligations of the Borrower, Payment by the Guarantor shall be made to Aresbank in place and, in the manner specified in Ares bank's Demand, without raising any exception or objection of whatever nature (The State of Israel and the Republic of South Africa being excluded). - (h) The Bank Of Uganda guarantees Aresbank that the foregoing undertaking and instructions will not be in any way modified or varied by any person or body or public authority_of any kind, and that they will remain in full force and effect with all the payment obligations of the borrower hereunder are completely extinguished.
+(a) This Agreement shall be governed by and construed in accordance with English Law, and the parties hereto irrevocably submit to the non-exclusive jurisdiction of English courts----- by the BORROWER to punctually pay any interest on, or principal of, or any other amount due under the Loan Agreement, we hereby agree on first demand made by tested telex to cause such payment to be made to you in compliance with the obligations of the BORROWER.
+Payment by the Guarantor shall be made to ARESBANK in place and, in the manner specified in ARESBANK's Demand, without raising any exception or objection of whatever nature.
+(The State of Israel and the Republic of South Africa being excluded).